erinn-emilie/recipewebsite/README.md

 	cooktime is formatted wrong
-	if parsing fails recipepython should send back a message of "FAILURE" but currently if it does homepage doesn't prompt the user or do anything about it also there are def some cases where recipepython will encounter unhandled errors, which won't shut the server or site down, but the user won't be notified a lot of recipes don't correclty parse cuisine or category for some reason
+	if parsing fails recipepython should send back a message of "FAILURE" but currently if it does homepage doesn't prompt the user or do anything about it also there are def some cases where recipepython will encounter unhandled errors, which won't shut the server or site down, but the user won't be notified a lot of recipes don't correclty parse cuisine, category, ratings, or reviews :0